-Located 150km off the coast of Nigeria and about 20km away from Akpo field, the Egina field lies within OML 130 in water depths ranging from 1150-1750m and covers an area of approximately 500 square miles.
+Egina field is located 150km off the coast of Nigeria and about 20km South-West of Akpo field.
+The field lies within OML 130 in water depths ranging from 1150-1750m.

 The field was discovered in December 2003 with the Egina-1 well.
 Following the discovery, the appraisal well Egina-2 was drilled in October 2004 which preceded further seismic processing and drilling of three additional wells within September 2006 and January 2007.
-The five wells drilled in the Egina field encountered 60 to 80m of oil in Miocene sands.
-The light oil is rated at 28° API and the estimated reserves are in excess of 550 million barrels.
+The five wells drilled in the Egina field encountered 60 to 80 metres of oil in Miocene sands.
+The light oil is rated at 28° API and the estimated reserves is circa 548 million barrels.